Finding Love After Ostomy Surgery

 bernie taupin

 Hello all.
 This is my first posting.
-Anyway.
-I struggled with this question for almost 2 years.
-What I decided to do was join some various dating sites, and clear the decks straight away by telling of my situation delicately but openly on my profile description of myself.
-And in this way anyone contacting me was okay with it, no fear of rejection at all.
+Anyway, I struggled with this question for almost 2 years.
+What I decided to do was join various dating sites and clear the decks straight away by delicately but openly sharing my situation in my profile description.
+In this way, anyone contacting me was okay with it, with no fear of rejection at all.
 It helped me gain a great deal of confidence back without any real fear of rejection.
 Bernie.

 Past Member

 I've been at both ends of the spectrum with guys in the last year, before and after the op, and all the problems I experienced were nothing to do with an ostomy.
 I've been able to go on dates and be confident about it.
 When it gets to the intimate stage, just be as sexy as possible.
-You don't have to take all your clothes off; a long top can conceal.
-Also, for the girls, just keep your panties on and move them along a bit.
+You don't have to take all your clothes off; a long top can conceal, and also for the girls, just keep your panties on and move them along a bit.
 This doesn't take away from the moment.
-A worry is that you may leak in the night, and that would be a huge embarrassment, but men are deep sleepers.
+A worry is that you may leak in the night and that would be a huge embarrassment, but men are deep sleepers, lol!
 By the time you sort stuff out, they may not have even woken up ;)xx

 Past Member